Diversity & Inclusion

 1. Recruitment: using a team approach and including SKMC medical students, SKMC faculty, and Thomas Jefferson University Hospital (TJUH) residents, medical students are provided with information about Jefferson residency programs.

-2. The Visiting Clerkship for Underrepresented Minority (URM) student provides financial support for URM fourth year medical students from outside of SKMC.
-This gives the student a chance to learn in-depth about Jefferson Residency Programs as well as a chance to meet with the Associate Dean for Diversity and Community Engagement.
+2. Thomas Jefferson University Hospitals host a variety of Visiting Student Diversity Clerkships for students, including those who are underrepresented in Medicine.
+They provide financial support for fourth-year medical students outside of SKMC, giving the student a chance to learn in-depth about Jefferson Residency Programs as well as a chance to meet with the Senior Associate Dean for Diversity and Community Engagement.

 Visiting Clerkships for Underrepresented Minority Medical Students